-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan and TRA was completed in 2015.
+Actuarial assumptions used in the June 30, 2018 valuation were based on the results of actuarial experience studies.
+The most recent six-year experience study in the General Employees Plan was completed in 2015.
+Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.

-The following changes in actuarial assumptions for General Employees Fund occurred in 2016:
+The following changes in actuarial assumptions for General Employees Fund occurred in 2018: